 Extraordinarily bold and now iconic glass entrance structure.
-Two-way spanning glass lamella roof grid supported on splice laminated glass columns on 5th Avenue.
+Two-way spanning glass lamella roof grid supported on splice laminated glass columns on Fifth Avenue.

-Opened in May 2006, this 20,000 sq.ft store sits in the pedestrian plaza adjacent to the General Motors Building on the south-east corner of Central Park.
+Opened in May 2006 and 20,000 square feet in size, this store sits in the pedestrian plaza adjacent to the General Motors Building on the south-east corner of Central Park.

-The 10m (32.5 ft) glass cube entrance stands on the refurbished plaza and appears to punch up through the sidewalk.
+The 10 metre (32.5 feet) glass cube entrance stands on the refurbished plaza and appears to punch up through the sidewalk.
 It is structured with multi-laminate glass beams and columns stabilised by the glass walls, all connected by discrete stainless steel fittings.

-The roof beams have a lamella-type structural arrangement such that each beam spans between the centres of the two adjacent orthogonal beams.
-At the centre of the roof hangs an 2.4m (8ft) illuminated Apple Logo.
+The roof beams have a lamella-type structural arrangement, so that each beam spans between the centres of the two adjacent orthogonal beams.
+At the centre of the roof hangs a 2.4 metre (8 feet) illuminated Apple Logo.

 Access to the subterranean store is via a glass staircase or elevator.
 The circular lift sits at the centre of the plaza opening and the stair wraps around the glass lift core.
 Both stair and lift are supported by the basement slab.